 While your home may require a deep clean, you can easily begin by throwing away these 30 items.
 By throwing away I mean recycling, donating or selling — only trash them as a last resort.

 I recommend setting a timer for 15 minutes.
 Then tell yourself you’re going to clean up and declutter for the next 15 minutes.
 You’ll be surprised at how much you can accomplish within this short time frame.
+This can help you declutter your house in one day.

 You don’t even have to give these items a second thought since there is no excuse to keep them laying around the house.